· 9 min read

 Low tide, early morning.
 The beach had receded to reveal a wide band of wet sand covered in ghost crab tracks — thousands of tiny parallel lines running from the dune base to the water line and back.
 A child walking this beach does not need to be told to observe.
 The tracks demand attention.
 The question writes itself: what made these?
 The activity is already happening.
 The facilitator's only job is to not interrupt it.

-Twelve cards from that single North Beach walk.
+Twelve cards from that single shoreline walk.
 Not because I was trying to fill a deck, but because the walk kept producing invitations.
 Each one was a genuine observation — a real phenomenon, a real question, a real developmental opportunity — before it was ever a curriculum activity.

 From One Place to Any Place

 The obvious question about place-based curriculum is whether it travels.
-A curriculum built on a barrier island in South Carolina is deeply specific.
-Ghost crabs do not live in Ohio.
-Loggerhead turtles do not nest in Minnesota.
-Painted buntings do not visit feeders in Vermont.
+A curriculum built in one wild coastal place is deeply specific.
+Ghost crabs do not live everywhere.
+Sea turtles do not nest on every shore.
+Painted buntings do not visit feeders in most backyards.

 But ghost crabs are not the curriculum.
 Attention is the curriculum.
 The skill of slowing down enough to see the tracks — whatever tracks are present in whatever outdoor space is available — that is what transfers.
-The barrier island is the laboratory where that skill was developed and refined.
+That wild place is the laboratory where that skill was developed and refined.
 The Universal Pilot Deck is what remains when you strip the curriculum of its specific ecological content and keep only the underlying pedagogical structure.

 The more specifically a curriculum is built from a real place, the more universally it tends to apply — because it is built from genuine phenomena rather than abstracted standards.
 A child learning to observe a ghost crab's tracks is learning to observe.
 That skill works on a sidewalk crack, a puddle after rain, a bird at a window feeder.
 The specificity of the origin is what makes the transfer real.